Cinimex/mq-java-exporter/README.md

 </tbody>
 </table>

-<b>Warning</b>: INACTIVE status correctness is not guaranteed.
-If channel has status INACTIVE, there is no way to retrieve it's status by PCF command (because technically channel has no status) and MQRCCF_CHL_STATUS_NOT_FOUND will be returned by queue manager.
-Since INACTIVE status of the channel is the most frequent reason for receiving such an error, we interpret it as INACTIVE status of the channel.
+<b>Note</b>: If channel has status INACTIVE, there is no way to retrieve it's status by PCF command (because technically channel has no status) and MQRCCF_CHL_STATUS_NOT_FOUND will be returned by queue manager.
+Since INACTIVE status of the channel is the most frequent reason for receiving such an error, the exporter interprets it as INACTIVE status of the channel.

 ###### Listener status mapping
+<sub><sup> [Back to TOC.](#table-of-contents) </sup></sub><br/>
+This section provides a mapping between MQ listener statuses and metric values, that are sent to Prometheus.
 <table>
 <tbody>
 <tr>